• Free shipping on all orders

 How Can You Stop Aggressive Biting?

 • Don’t reward.
-It’s best to try to stop the behavior before they start the biting.
-If you give a treat to a cat after an attack, they will believe that you’re rewarding their behavior.
+It’s best to try to stop the behavior before they start biting.
+If you give a treat to a cat after an attack, they will believe you’re rewarding their behavior.

 Conclusion

 As long as the cats aren’t screaming and hissing and there isn’t any fur flying, they are just playing.
-Cats have a unique way of showing their love and affection, not only with other cats but also with their people.
+Cats have a unique way of showing love and affection, not only with other cats but also with their people.

 Feature Image Credit: Michael Cabal, Shutterstock